Positions are available for Boards and Committees of Foothills County. If you are interested in applying, please check the links below:

 This Committee is led by Alberta Environment and includes two Council members from Foothills County.

-The Historical Review Committee is tasked with identifying, locating and collecting information about historic features within Foothills County.
-Foothills County has two Council members that sit on this Committee and five citizens at large.
+The Historical Committee is tasked with identifying, locating and collecting information about historic features within Foothills County.
+Foothills County has three Council members that sit on this Committee and up to five citizens at large.

 This Committee focuses on the development of industrial lands in areas that affect more than one municipality, including Foothills County.